 - Click on the Apple Menu, then on System Preferences.

 - There’s a picture icon next to the Change Password option.
 Click edit on that icon.

-Step #4: This brings up a lot of options and pictures to select from.
-The defaults are system pictures.
-You can also select pictures from iCloud, Faces (iPhoto) or click a picture right now with the Camera option.
+- This brings up a lot of options and pictures to select from.
+The Defaults are system pictures.
+You can also select pictures from iCloud, Faces (iPhoto), or click a picture right now with the Camera option.

-Step #5: Hit “Done” once you are done selecting your new profile picture.
+- Hit ‘Save‘ once you are done selecting your new profile picture.

-But what if you want to select a picture from some other folder?
+But what if you want to set a picture from some other folder except the Photos app?
 If you want to set a totally custom picture as your profile picture, that can be done too.
-Almost as easily.

-Step #3: When you see the User & Groups window, drag the picture you want to have as profile picture into the small square where the current profile pic is displayed.
+When you see the current profile picture window, drag the picture you want to set into the round section where the current profile pic is displayed.